santanupattanayak/santanupattanayak.github.io/_posts/2025-09-10-Universal-Approximation-Theorem.md

 ## Introduction <a name="introduction"></a>

 The Universal Approximation Theorem (UAT) is one of the cornerstones of modern deep learning theory.
 At its heart, it asserts that a sufficiently large neural network can approximate any continuous function to arbitrary accuracy under certain conditions.
-While the statement is popular in machine learning circles, its mathematical foundations are deeply rooted in **normed linear spaces**, **real analysis**, **functional analysis** as well as in "measure theory"
+While the statement is popular in machine learning circles, its mathematical foundations are deeply rooted in **normed linear spaces**, **real analysis**, **functional analysis** as well as in **measure theory**.
-This post explores the UAT, its formal statement, and the real analysis theorems that underlie it.
+This post explores the UAT, its formal statement, and the mathematical and practical aspects that underlie it.

 ## Norm of a function <a name="norm"></a>
 The norm of a function would appear multiple times in our discussion of UAT and hence it makes sense to go over it before we dive into the various aspects of UAT.